-- The CASPER 200 is arranged in a way to accept one additional sensor in position S3.

-- Identify, with the help of paragraph 5.2 'Sensor types and relevant positioning' the sensor which must be added to the existing configuration (Seitron delivers all FLEX-series sensors already pre-calibrated and ready to use).

-- To install the new sensors follow all the steps described in the paragraph 'MAINTENANCE' under 'gas sensors replacement'.
+- Both the expandable instruments are arranged in a way to accept one or two additional sensors in positions S3 and S4. - Identify, with the help of paragraph 5.2 'Sensor types and relevant positioning' the sensor(s) which must be added to the existing configuration (Seitron delivers all FLEX-series sensors already pre-calibrated and ready to use). - To install the new sensors follow all the steps described in the paragraph 'MAINTENANCE' under 'gas sensors replacement'.